30+ Streaming Services50+ Countries30+ Platform Guides

 • Switzerland: Full-season coverage free on SRF/RTS/RSI.
 Multiple language options.

-VPN to Austria for free F1 is arguably the most compelling sports VPN use case in existence.
+VPN to Austria for free F1 is probably the best sports VPN use case out there.
 You get legal, high-quality broadcasts of every race at zero cost versus $150+/year in most markets.

-F1 TV Pro remains available in many markets with enormous pricing gaps — India at approximately $29.99/year versus Denmark at ~EUR179.99/year.
+F1 TV Pro remains available in many markets with wide pricing gaps.
+India at approximately $29.99/year versus Denmark at ~EUR179.99/year.
 F1 TV Pro is unavailable in the UK, Germany, France, Italy, Australia, and Spain — all locked to expensive Sky/Canal+/DAZN packages.

 UFC: The PPV Model Died in 2026